LihongYang99/bft_2025_msystems/README.md

 ### Changing file paths in scripts
 *The R visualization script contains file paths that need to be changed to match your local directory structure.
 Make sure to update the working directory path in the script before running.
 All scripts contain comments indicating where to update file paths.*

+##  Reproduction of the pipeline for this paper